 Under de Gaulle, many who were arrested as suspected collaborators were interrogated and then released.
 Among those who stood trial and received the sentence of death was the eighty-nine year old World War I hero, General Pétain, who had been the chief of state or figurehead of the Vichy regime.
 An opinion poll indicated that only three percent favored death for Pétain, and his sentence was reduced to life in prison.
 The active leader of the Vichy regime, the prime minister, Pierre Laval, had not been a Nazi sympathizer and he had bargained as hard as he could with the Germans for the sake of France.
 He defended himself in court with such skill that the court cut his trial short.
 The court sentenced him to death.
 According to a poll, sixty-six percent approved of the sentence, and the sentence stuck.
 "I die," he said, "for having loved my country too much."
 He was shot on October 15, 1945.

 The new regime in France targeted journalists they thought had been opportunistic in their support of the Vichy regime.
 The desire to murder annoying journalists was fulfilled as many were quickly tried and shot.
 Writers and journalists known to have had fascist views before the war were less likely to be targeted.

-Accusations arose in France that the line was being crossed into punishment of people for their ideas rather than for criminal acts.
+Accusations arose in France that the line was being crossed, that people were being punished for their ideas rather than for criminal acts.
 A writer who had been with the resistance, François Mauriac, raised this claim in editorials in his newspaper Le Figaro, and he was joined by another resistance writer, Albert Camus.

 In Norway, passion worked against the lesser offenders compared to the treatment of the great offenders.
 Cases against the greater offenders took longer to prepare and as time passed passions subsided.